oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 attackers might be able to steal them from the history data, logs, or other unsecured locations.

-### Sender-Constrained Access Tokens {#sender-constrained-tokens}

-A sender-constrained access token scopes the applicability of an access token to a certain sender.
-This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that access token at the recipient (e.g., a resource server).

-Authorization and resource servers SHOULD use mechanisms for sender-constrained access tokens to prevent token replay as described in Section 4.8.1.1.2 of {{I-D.ietf-oauth-security-topics}}.
-The use of Mutual TLS for OAuth 2.0 {{RFC8705}} is RECOMMENDED as the method of sender-constrained access tokens.
-Another method of achieving sender-constrained tokens is described in {{I-D.ietf-oauth-dpop}}.

-It is RECOMMENDED to use end-to-end TLS.
-If TLS traffic needs to be terminated at an intermediary, refer to Section 4.11 of {{I-D.ietf-oauth-security-topics}}
-for further security advice.

 ### Access Token Privilege Restriction